 Our regularly serviced and maintained fleet includes 350cc and 500cc Classic engine/UCE powered Royal Enfield Bullets, a 650 Interceptor twin and a Himalayan.

 12 - Do you hire out motos?

 Yes, we also have a fleet of BMW's which we hire out regularly.
-If you have already toured with us before or book a one day guided tour and we are confident that you are a competent rider, then we have no problem hiring out a UCE Bullet for as long as you like, (an accidental damage deposit of 600€ is required).
+If you have already toured with us before or book a one day guided tour and we are confident that you are a competent rider, then we have no problem hiring out a UCE Bullet or Himalayan for as long as you like, (an accidental damage deposit of 600€ is required).

 13 - Does my moto rental include Insurance?